ntk148v/lets-go/README.md

     * close: is used in channel communication.
 It closes a channel (obviously XD)
     * delete: is used for deleting entries in maps.
-    * len and cap: are used on a number of different types, `len` is used to return the lengths of strrings, maps, slices and arrays.
+    * len & cap: are used on a number of different types, `len` is used to return the lengths of strrings, maps, slices & arrays.
     * new: is used for allocating memory for user defined data types.
     * copy, append: `copy` is for copying slices.
 And `append` is for concatenating slices.
     * panic, recover: are used for an exception mechanism.
     * complex, real, imag: all deal with complex numbers.

 ### 2.9.
-Arrays, Slices and Maps
+Arrays, Slices & Maps

 * Brief: list -> arrays, slices. dict -> map
 * Arrays: